ericmedvet/slides/intro-ml-er-2324/09-text-mining.md

 ## Common text pre-processing steps

-BOW is considers slightly different sequences of characters as different words, and hence as different feauters, because of tokenization.
+BOW is considers slightly different sequences of characters as different words, and hence as different features, because of tokenization.
 Usually, this is not good.

 In practice, you often do some basic **pre-processing steps**: